BioClub/BHA5/participants/jun/index.md

 i had a doubt against the way to treat the sperm. after people have sex, except for the case of trying to have a baby, those sperms are treated as the garbage and thrown away to the trush bin. thus I thought I wanted to make an work with sperm.
 I got an inspiration from the melting way of candles which sacrifice themselves to brightn and make warm.
 By making a candle mixing the sperm, I express that we are living on something sacrificed. by looking at the melting process of that candle, we might get the differenct views toward the death.

+I was doubtful about the way we treat the sperm after having sex except for the case of trying to have babies.
+I dont't mean that having sex for fun isnt't a good thing, I'm just saying that treating the sperm as the garbage just like we do for the dust should be avoided.

 #### what I use
 - candle